 Cecilia Braekhus, the long-standing women’s Welterweight champion, will face off with Jessica McCaskill in Tulsa, Oklahoma, on Saturday 15th August to defend her world titles.
 The contest, which will start at 8 p.m.
 E.T., will be streaming live on DAZN, an international live sports streaming service.
-Braekhus, in a bid to defend her uncontested Welterweight title, will also get the opportunity to further better the celebrated pugilist Joe Louis’s record of 25 consecutive world title defenses.
+Braekhus, in a bid to defend her uncontested Welterweight title, will also get the opportunity to further better the celebrated pugilist Joe Louis’s record of 25 consecutive world title defences.

 Cecilia Braekhus, born in Colombia, has successfully defended both the WBC and WBA Welterweight titles since 2009.
 If Braekhus goes on to win Saturday’s fight, then she’ll possibly take on Ireland’s Katie Taylor or Belgium’s Delfine Persoon for reinforcing her position in the hallowed portals of boxing.
 Delfine Persoon and Katie Taylor will face each other in a rematch scheduled on 22nd August.